 The most common mistake is not doing anything; this can potentially hurt their case.
 In Maryland, you have a ten-day period to request a hearing with the Motor Vehicle Administration for the driver’s license hearing.
 If you do not follow through, you are pretty much guaranteed to get a suspension of your license for at least forty-five days after that.
-You should consult with an attorney right after that hearing, especially if there is any evidence to gather, or witnesses that might be able to testify on your behalf.
-Remember if you do not gather the evidence or use witnesses, evidence fades, and so do witnesses memories.
+You should consult with an attorney right after that hearing, especially if there is any evidence to gather or witnesses that might be able to testify on your behalf.
+Remember if you do not gather the evidence or use witnesses, evidence fades, and so do witnesses' memories.
 They easily forget things and witnesses after so much time are harder to track down.
-For example, if leaving an establishment and you are arrested for allegedly being intoxicated, and you call your attorney the next day, we might be able to talk to the bartender who remembers you from the night before, and remembers how many drinks you were served.
+For example, if leaving an establishment and you are arrested for allegedly being intoxicated, and you call your attorney the next day, you might be able to talk to the bartender who remembers you from the night before, and remembers how many drinks you were served.

-This can be very important to your case if evidence is collected early on, as opposed to waiting several months.
+This can be very important to your case if the evidence is collected early on, as opposed to waiting several months.
 I have witnesses who have left the state after criminal events, and DUIs, and that can jeopardize somebody’s claim.
 If you have a great witness who can provide an alibi or testimony that is going to help your case in the end.
 Remember, if they do not show up in court to testify, that information does not exist in the court of law.

 Are People Surprised By Some Of The Restrictions Imposed In The Event Of A DUI Arrest?

 Most people are surprised about the restrictions on their license after a DUI arrest.
 Typically, you are not able to drive a vehicle for twelve hours after a DUI arrest.
 They will give you a notice saying so, and if you are still intoxicated, another police officer might pull you over and issue you another DUI.
 I have witnessed many instances where somebody drove home after an initial DUI arrest, and they are pulled over again.
 It is very easy to do.
-Officer number one knows that you are drunk when you leave, officer number two just happens to be waiting down the road, and police really do brag about getting somebody for twice in the same day.
+Officer number one knows that you are drunk when you leave, officer number two just happens to be waiting down the road, and police really do brag about getting somebody twice on the same day.
 When that happens, the judges generally do not give a whole lot of lead way for this second DUI arrest.

 Are The Officers Going To Confiscate Your Physical Driver’s License At A Traffic Stop?

 If you are a Maryland driver and pulled over for a DUI, they will confiscate your driver’s license, and issue you a form that serves as a temporary driver’s license.
-Out of state drivers will keep their driver’s license, but could generally face an administrative suspension in the state of Maryland.
+Out-of-state drivers will keep their driver’s license, but could generally face an administrative suspension in the state of Maryland.

 What Are The Driving Rights Afforded To A Person After Being Released For A DUI?